Non-Markovian dynamics under time-translation symmetry: Generalization to time-dependent Hamiltonians

-We begin the construction in the autonomous framework, where the dynamics are governed by the time-independent Hamiltonian Eq. \eqref{eq:Ham_complete}.
-We assume an initial stationary environmental state, strict energy conservation between the device and the environment and a non-degenerate spectrum for $\hat{U}_{D}\b{t}$.
-These condition enable employing the the spectral analysis of Sec. \ref{sec:gen_form} to determine the structure of the master equation, Eq. \eqref{eq:L_time_dependent}.
-The non-invariant eigenoperators (transition operators) of $\hat{U}_D\b t$ are identified with $\{\hat{F}_\alpha\}$.
-While the unitary invariant set $\{\hat{P}_i\}$ are linear combinations of the projection operators of $\hat{U}_{D}\b t$.
-This structure is a manifestation of the fact that the dynamical generator is also symmetric under time-translation
+The connection to the semi-classical regime and a time-dependent Hamiltonian is obtained by taking the semi-classical limit \cite{dann2020thermodynamically}.
+This procedure includes tracing over all control degrees of freedom.

-The connection to the semi-classical regime is obtained by taking the semi-classical limit.
-In Ref. \cite{dann2020thermodynamically} we showed that under the two semi-classical conditions, the device's free propagator can be written as a product of the free control and system's semi-classical propagators
+In the device setup, the Lindblad jump operators are associated with the propagator related to $\text{tr}_C\b{\hat{U}_D}$.
+In the semi-classical limit, the device's free propagator can be written as a product of the free control and system's semi-classical propagators \cite{dann2020thermodynamically}

 where